Gutza/FacebookGroupMemberGrapher/README.md

 1. If everything works out, you should get the list of members in the console, and a new file with the same path and filename as your text file, but with extension DOT.
 1. Use a graph rendering tool to render your DOT file.

+# Known limitations

+1. Duplicate people's names in the group are handled poorly, but that's on Facebook (see below)
+1. There's a limit of roughly 10K people you can ever see in the history, but that's also on Facebook(*)
+1. You miss parts of the history when people leave the group and then re-join; this is partly on Facebook, but also partly on this app, because it currently only allows you to process a single snapshot of the history(*)

+(*) For both these reasons, I suggest you save multiple versions of your group's history as text files.
+Perhaps this app will, in a future version; perhaps you will – just don't lose that history, because you might not get it back.

 # How does it handle duplicate names?

 Short answer: as best it can.